 Doris received her Bachelor of Science Degree in Nursing and her Master's Degree in Nursing Administration from Boston University School of Nursing.
 She holds distinction in being in the inaugural group of nurse executives who received national certification as Certified in Executive Nursing Practice (CENP) through the American Organization of Nurse Executives (AONE).

-Colleen A. Chapp, MHA, MSN, RN, CENP, FACHE
+Colleen A. Chapp, DSL, MHA, MSN, RN, CENP, FACHE

 Colleen has operational leadership experience in acute care, continuum of care service lines, and professional services settings.
 Previous roles encompassed multi-campus medical centers, community hospitals, critical access hospitals in public, not-for-profit and for-profit health systems.
 Colleen has demonstrated success in performance and organizational improvement, professional relationship building, business development and growth, clinical-financial communication with positive results, and leadership development.
 She is recognized for creating collaborative environments, leading teams through change and transition, engaging interdisciplinary teams to effectively achieve organizational goals, working with Boards and Executive Teams on integration of community and regional resources, along with aligning strategic initiatives and community assessments resulting in plans for action.

 Colleen received her Diploma in Nursing from Bryan Memorial Hospital School of Nursing, her Bachelor's Degree in Nursing and Master's Degree in Nursing Leadership from Seattle Pacific University, and a Master's Degree in Healthcare Administration from Chapman College.
-Colleen is a student in the Doctor of Strategic Leadership program at Regent University.
+Colleen earned the Doctor of Strategic Leadership degree with concentration in Healthcare Leadership and Strategic Leadership at Regent University in 2020.

 Dee Dana, MBA, BSN, RN